brandonlee3241/Library/README.md

 # MERN Stack Book Library Project
 The Book Library Project utilizes the MERN Stack (MongoDB, Express, React, Node.js) to implement a working library in a web browser.
-New line
+Created using a tutorial by [freeCodeCamp.org](https://www.youtube.com/watch?v=-42K44A1oMA)